amy-griffin/ica-ogc/README.md

 Currently, a massive amount of 3D spatial data is created in connection with the development of Building Information Model (BIM) approaches.
 This data can be used for the purpose of creating immersive environments that can serve, for example, as a virtual asset for crisis management purposes.
 An example might be an emergency evacuation that can be carried out in a non-existent building if it can be practiced in a digital twin of an existing building, where this approach is significantly cheaper and eliminates the risk of injury to the participants of the emergency evacuation.
 This approach can be used in the case of a wide range of publicly accessible buildings.

 ## Proposed outputs
--	Best practice guidelines for the use of visual cues – position of the light source, level of realism, etc.
+-	Best practice guidelines for the use of immersive 3D visual cues – position of the light source, level of realism, etc.
 -	Terminological anchoring of cartographic concepts within immersive geographic environments (see also section 2)